-- To Cancel the LAYER mode and return to SINGLE mode, simply select a single VOICE SELECT switch. - To Cancel the SPLIT mode and return to SINGLE mode, press the SPLIT switch to turn off its LED indicator.
+- To leave the LAYER mode, simply select a different voice. - To cancel the SPLIT mode and return to SINGLE mode, press the SPLIT switch and turn off its LED indicator.

-Note: The C-56M returns to the previously selected upper keyboard zone VOICE.
+Note: The C-35 returns to the VOICE previously selected for the upper zone of the keyboard.